Mrs S. D. Derbishire

 Born Mary Blackmore in Manchester on 19 October 1804, her parents were merchant Robert Blackmore of Mount Pleasant and his wife Ann née Hinde.
 Mary was baptised at Cross Street Presbyterian Church in Manchester on 19 December 1804.

-On 10 October 1825 she married attorney-at-law Samuel Dukinfield Darbishire, whose family owned slate mines in Wales.
+On 10 October 1825 she married attorney-at-law Samuel Dukinfield Derbishire, whose family owned slate mines in Wales.
 He was later a friend of William Gladstone, who visited the Derbishires at Pendyffryn Hall in Wales during the 1850s.
 As a Unitarian and as trustee of Cross Street Chapel Samuel also became good friends with William Gaskell, husband of the novelist Elizabeth Gaskell.

 Samuel Dukinfield Derbishire was a founder of Manchester Athenaeum, now part of Manchester City Art Gallery, and of Manchester New College.